anisotropi4/siskin/README.md

 Alternative batch OA KMeans weights investigated were:
 1. distance
 2. population
-3. population^2
+3. population<sup>2</sup>
-4. density * population
+4. density . population
-5. density * population^2
+5. density . population<sup>2</sup>
-6. 1 / area
+6. area<sup>-1</sup>

 ## east-midlands
-Having identified the regions that make up the East-Midlands from the 64 regions above, (labels 1, 10, 15, 21, 34, 45, 48), create a population and population density heatmap centroid point and geography layers, consisting of squares edge-length 128m and 2km (area ~0.164m^2 and 4.194 km^2 respectively).
+Having identified the regions that make up the East-Midlands from the 64 regions above, (labels 1, 10, 15, 21, 34, 45, 48), create a population and population density heatmap centroid point and geography layers, consisting of squares edge-length 128m and 2km (approximate area 0.164 km<sup>2</sup> and 4.194 km<sup>2</sup> respectively).

 ## batchkmeans-em
-Apply the `sklearn` KMeans clustering algorithm MiniBatchKMeans algorithm to the 1,299,312 points in the 128m point layer for the East Midlands layer from the previous heatmap, to create 1024 sub-regions.
+Apply the `scikit-learn` KMeans clustering algorithm MiniBatchKMeans algorithm to the 1,299,312 points in the 128m point layer for the East Midlands layer from the previous heatmap, to create 1024 sub-regions.

 Aggregate these sub-regions to create new centroid point and associate Voronoi polygons layers bounded by the East-Midlands geography.
 Voronoi polygons are created using the [pysal](https://pysal.org) `voronoi_frames` implementation